Kinto/kinto/docs/api/1.x/timestamps.rst

 Concurrency control
 ===================

-In order to prevent race conditions, like overwriting changes occured in the interim for example, a ``If-Match: "timestamp"`` request header can be used.
+In order to prevent race conditions, like overwriting changes occurred in the interim for example, a ``If-Match: "timestamp"`` request header can be used.
 If the response is |status-412|
 then the resource has changed meanwhile.